anaghaweb/ordermigration/readme.md

 To delete all the draft-orders, run:- node deletedraftorder.js
-/* WARNING - using the above command deletes ALL the draft-orders from the draft-order tab */
+/* WARNING - using the above command deletes ALL the draft-orders from the draft-order tab in the medusajs backend */

 ```